Jørgen Abild Andersen

 Articles by Gérard Pogorel

-Jonathan Portes is a Principal Research Fellow at NIESR, and a Senior Fellow of the ESRC's UK in a Changing Europe programme, which funds his ongoing research on this topic.
+Jonathan Portes is Professor of Economics and Public Policy at King's College London, and a Senior Fellow of the ESRC's UK in a Changing Europe programme, which funds his ongoing research on this topic.
 More information on the programme is at www.ukandeu.ac.uk

 Sir Julian Priestley was Secretary General of the European Parliament from 1997 to 2007.
 Since then he has been writing, commenting and speaking about European politics.
 He has just published his first novel, ‘Putsch’ a political thriller set in Britain just after the turn of the century marks a new departure.

 Michael Privot is Director of the European Network Against Racism (ENAR).
 He is also an expert in Islamology and radicalisation processes within Muslim communities, and has more than a decade of experience in community building of Muslim communities in Belgium and Europe.
 Michael is the author of several books and has published a wide range of articles, both in mainstream media and academic journals.